NoM0Re/WoW-3.3.5a-Addons/README.md

 ## **PallyPower(fixed version)**
 Pally Power the must have for a Paladin, provides an interactive and easy to use interface that allows you to set your own blessings (Righteous Fury, Aura, Seal and Blessings) and automatically checks for missing buffs with an easy to read indicator. <br/>
 The fixed version provides: after buffing a class, it collapses the tab, taking up less space in the UI.<br/>
-**If you already had it installed you need to delete the Pallypower WTF files in the WTF folder using Windows search otherwise the fix will not be active**<br/>
+**If you already had it installed you need to delete the Pallypower files in the WoW/WTF folder using Windows search in the upper right inside the folder search: Pallypower and delete that.
+Otherwise the fix will not be active**<br/>
 <br/>
 [Download Fixed Version](https://github.com/NoM0Re/Addons/raw/main/Addons/PallyPower.zip)<br/>
 <br/>